ThomasFergy/ALICE-QGP-Analysis/README.md

 Ideally all code that produce usefull data should store it here in a sensible subfolder.

-### Useful eprexa commands
+### Useful server commands
 Type cc7
-Start enviroment of O2 Physics software: alienv enter O2Physics/latest-master-o2
+Start enviroment of O2 Physics software (eprexa): alienv enter O2Physics/latest-master-o2

 if on personal server use: alienv enter O2Physics/latest-8621ff625d-o2

+if on epldt003: alienv enter O2Physics/latest-d9ac9d44d3-o2